By: Nicole Pensiero, Special To Follow South Jersey

-Nicole Pensiero is a New Jersey-based travel writer and a member of the North American Travel Journalists Association (NATJA).
+Nicole Pensiero is a South Jersey-based freelance writer and a member of the North American Travel Journalists Association.
+Follow her @NicoleWrytr.

 Follow South Jersey provides local journalism which highlights our diverse communities; fosters transparency through robust, localized, and vital reporting that holds leaders and institutions accountable; addresses critical information needs; supports people in navigating civic life; and equips people with the information necessary to partake in effective community engagement.
 If there is a story or event you think we should cover, please send your tips to email@example.com with “NEWS” in the subject line.